CarlAndrewPenaranda/plPinkProject/README.md

  WELCOME TO TEAM PINK'S QUIZ GAME MANUAL!

-On the boot up of the program, you will be given two options wether
+On the boot up of the program,
+	you will be given two options wether you want to play the quiz in Average mode or in Expert mode
-	to ACCEPT or DECLINE the challenge of Team Pink's Quiz.
-	You will be asked to type "YES" if you are willing to take the quiz and "NO" if you are not.

-If you input "YES", the program will show you a welcoming statement, coverage
-	of the quiz, the sequence of the test and the instruction.
+Coverage of the quiz,
+	the sequence of the test and the instruction.
 Lastly, it will show you the first part of the quiz which is the Multiple-Choice test.
 The quiz will be continuous until you finished the last type of test.

-After finishing the last type of test, you will be asked to choose
+After finishing the last type of test,
+	you will be asked to choose
 	either "1" or "0".
 "1" if you want to view the correct answers for each type of test and "0" if you want to end the quiz.